New insights from the flavor dependence of quark transverse momentum distributions in the pion: Results

 Unlike the MAPTMD24 analysis~\cite{Bacchetta:2024qre}, we cannot reach full N$^3$LL accuracy because the collinear pion PDF sets are available only at NLO accuracy.
 Therefore, we extract the pion TMD PDFs at N$^3$LL$^-$ accuracy, following a terminology similar to that used in the MAPTMDPion22 analysis~\cite{Cerutti:2022lmb}.

 As done in previous works by the MAP Collaboration~\cite{Cerutti:2022lmb,Bacchetta:2022awv,Bacchetta:2024qre,Bacchetta:2024yzl,Bacchetta:2025ara}, the error analysis is carried out using the bootstrap method, where an ensemble of 100 Monte Carlo replicas of experimental data is fitted.
 Specifically, for the $i$-th replica we utilize the $i$-th element from the Monte Carlo set of the NNPDF and xFitter collinear PDFs for proton and pion, respectively; in this way, we propagate the uncertainty of the PDFs into the final error estimate.
-To ensure consistency with MAPTMD24, the parameters from the $i$-th replica of MAPTMD24 is be used and kept fixed in the the proton TMD PDF.
+To ensure consistency with MAPTMD24, the parameters from the $i$-th replica of MAPTMD24 is used and kept fixed in the proton TMD PDF.
+For the same reason, we have not considered nuclear modifications, although they have been recently studied in other extractions~\cite{Alrashed:2021csd,Alrashed:2023xsv}.
+They are anyway very small at the momentum fractions $x$ covered by E615 and E537 data.

 In the bootstrap method, the complete statistical information is contained within the entire set of replicas of the extracted TMD PDFs.
 However, we select the $\chi^2$ value of the best fit to the unfluctuated data, $\chi^2_0$, as the indicator of the quality of our fit (we refer to this as the $\chi^2$ of the central replica).
-The $\chi^2_0$ can be further decomposed as $\chi^2_0 = \chi^2_D + \chi^2_\lambda$, where $\chi^2_D$ is the contribution of uncorrelated uncertainties and the penalty $\chi^2_\lambda$ is related to correlated uncertainties~\cite{Cerutti:2022lmb,Bacchetta:2022awv}.
+As in our previous works, we further decompose $\chi^2_0$ as $\chi^2_0 = \chi^2_D + \chi^2_\lambda$, where $\chi^2_D$ is the contribution of uncorrelated uncertainties and the penalty $\chi^2_\lambda$ is related to correlated uncertainties (for the explicit expressions of $\chi^2_D$ and $\chi^2_\lambda$, see Refs.~\cite{Cerutti:2022lmb,Bacchetta:2022awv}).